 “Soft power” and “public diplomacy” are closely linked, yet distinct, concepts.
 Perhaps the easiest way of understanding this distinction is that the first is a power resource that political actors might call upon.
-The second concept describes a body of strategies by which policy makes attempts to turn the raw cultural attraction (or curiosity, or even envy) that defines “soft power” into distinct political outcomes.
+The second concept describes a body of strategies by which policy makers attempts to turn the raw cultural attraction (or curiosity, or even envy) that defines “soft power” into distinct political outcomes.

 But even these basic distinctions can dissolve if we begin to poke them.
 The arena of politics is unique in that at times the raw materials of identity and desire can actually be called into being by attempting to employ them.
 Successful “political discourses” seem effortless precisely because they manage this trick of transmuting their basic materials.
 Thus in some exceptional circumstances, it may be the efforts to employ public diplomacy that sparks a sense of curiosity about, and desire for, another actor’s culture (soft power).